Retarded Gravitation Theory: Introduction

-One problem with theories of modified gravity has been the inability to test such theories by means of experiments performed here and now.
-This situation has changed recently.
+These retarded FDEs arise most naturally, if the special relativistic correction of Newtonian physics is carried to its logical conclusion.
+While electrodynamics already has retarded FDEs, the Newtonian gravitational force law too needs to be changed into a retarded force law.
+Once we have defined equal intervals of time by postulating the constancy of $c$, gravitational forces too cannot any longer propagate at a speed faster than $c$.
+We carry out this modification of the gravitational force law in \S 2 below to construct the retarded gravitation theory (RGT).

+As one might expect, RGT differs very marginally from Newtonian gravity at the level of the laboratory or the solar system.
+To show this we explicitly solve the equations of RGT for the earth flyby of various NASA spacecraft.

 Between 1990 and 2005, six NASA spacecraft flew by earth, using the technique of earth gravity assist, to either gain or lose heliocentric orbital energy.
-Anderson et al \cite{Anderson2008} reported that anomalous orbital energy changes were observed.
-The anomalies were extremely small, corresponding to an unexplained velocity difference of the order of a few mm/s, but these were well beyond systematic experimental error, which ranged from 0.01 mm/s to 1 mm/s.
-The causes of the anomalies could not be explained despite a careful audit and consideration of various possible factors including general relativistic effects\cite{Lammerzahl} (though it has been suggested that the anomaly may be an artefact of the observation process \cite{Mbelek}).
+Anderson et al. \cite{Anderson2008} reported that anomalous orbital energy changes were observed.
+The anomalies were extremely small, corresponding to an unexplained velocity difference of the order of a few mm/s (while the spacecraft velocity at perigee is of the order of 10 km s$^{-1}$) but these were well beyond systematic experimental error, which ranged from 0.01 mm s$^{-1}$ to 1 mm s$^{-1}$.
+The causes of the anomalies could not be explained despite a careful audit and consideration of various possible factors including general relativistic effects. \cite{Lammerzahl}

-Further, Anderson et al found an empirical formula which fitted all six flybys.
+Further, Anderson et al. found an empirical formula which fitted all six flybys:

 where $\Delta V_\infty$ was the difference between the incoming and outgoing asymptotic velocity in a \textit{geocentric} frame (conceptually the hyperbolic excess velocity at infinity of an osculating Keplerian trajectory, which difference ought to have been zero on the Newtonian theory) and $\delta_i$ and $\delta_o$ were the declinations of the incoming and outgoing asymptotic velocity vectors.
 The constant $K$ was expressed in terms of the Earth's angular rotational velocity $\omega_E$ of $7.292115 \times 10^{-5}$ rad/s, its mean radius $R_E$ of 6371 km and the speed of light $c$ by $K = \frac{2\omega_E R_E}{c} = 3.099 \times 10^{-6}$.
 Combined with the dependence on declination in \eqref{Anderson formula}, this suggested that the observed anomalous effect in the flybys depended systematically on the rotation of the earth.